MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P01-Introduction-to-Table-Views/content.md

 >[info]
 >##On this page, you should have:
 >
->1. dragged a table view on to the view controller.
->2. dragged a table view cell on the to the table view.
->3. clicked on the table view, opened identity inspector, and set the cell's reuse identifier to "cell"
->4. opened assistant editor, control+dragged from the table view to the view controller and created an IBOutlet called "tableView"
->5.
-On line [x], after `class ViewController: UIViewController`, added `UITableViewDelegate, UITableViewDataSource`.
->6.
-In `viewDidLoad()`, added `tableView.datasource = self` and `tableView.delegate = self`
->7.
-Added the functions for `tableView(:_, numberOfRowsInSection)` and `tableView(:_, cellForRowAtIndexPath)`, as provided above.
+>1.
+Learned how to link a view controller in Interface Builder to your code with a *custom class*.
+We linked the table view controller in Interface Builder to our custom ListNotesTableViewController class.
+>2.
+Added the functions for `tableView(:_,numberOfRowsInSection)` and `tableView(:_,cellForRowAtIndexPath)`, to our ListNotesTableViewController class.
+These methods are the minimum required to be able to display custom information in our table view.
+>3.
+Learned how to set a prototype table view cell's reuse identifier.
+In this case, we set it to `listNotesTableViewCell`.